Russ-Holloway/CoPA/README.md

 ### Deployment Method
 The one-click deployment method provides convenient deployment directly from the GitHub repository through Azure Blob Storage with proper CORS configuration.

+### Automated Components Setup
+- **Search Components**: The deployment automatically configures Azure Cognitive Search using a PowerShell deployment script:
+  - Creates a search index with vector search capabilities
+  - Sets up a data source connected to blob storage
+  - Configures skillsets for document processing and embedding generation
+  - Creates and runs an indexer to process documents
+  - No manual setup required after deployment

 ### Access Requirements
 - The deployment uses a SAS token for Azure Blob Storage valid until June 16, 2026